Noru FlowDocs

 Why this one extra step

 Claude Code reads a tool's description and decides to call it.
 When you say "fix this," it calls get_latest_capture on its own.
 Cursor and VS Code Copilot work differently.
-Left to themselves, they tend to go looking through your repository for an image file instead of reaching for the capture you just took.
+Left to themselves, they tend to search the repository for an image file instead of requesting a fresh Noru observation.

 The rule